Stephanie-Chou/phase_0_unit_1/week_1/3_web_basics/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 <!-- Add your reflection here.
 Remove the comment markers -->

+Remember to say that it is an HTML file.

+Excited to see something live!
+It could be very cool!

+I like to use codecademy for questions.
+Or I google it.
+Stackoverflow is helpful.